-With the 69th pick in the 2013, the have taken right winger Nicholas Baptiste from the OHL.
+With the 69th pick in the 2013 NHL Draft, the Buffalo Sabres have taken right winger Nicholas Baptiste from the OHL.

 Baptiste is a 6'1'', 189 lbs winger who shot up draft boards this year after committing himself to improving in the defensive end.
 With a strong two way game, he's no offensive slouch, either, scoring 21 goals for Sudbury in the OHL, and drives to the net with power.
 He performed well for Canada at the U-18 WJC tournament, tying for third most goals on that squad that featured MacKinnon and Klimchuk, among others.